-Who should you work with?
-The Listing Agent or an Agent who represents you?
+When buying a house, whom should you work with?
+The listing agent or a buyer’s agent who represents you?

-“Call the Listing Agent.
+You might think, “I should call the listing agent.
 Maybe we can make a deal.”
-But is that the right move to make?
+But is that the right move?
 Think twice before you make that call.

-The Listing Agent works for the seller – not you.
-The Listing Agent priced the house.
+For starters, consider that the listing agent works for the seller – not you.
+The listing agent priced the house.
 She or he will tell you all the appropriate BEST facts about the house.
-They are ethically prohibited from telling you something the owner would not wish disclosed.
-If the sellers are desperate to sell, if the home is overpriced, if it is in a difficult area, if a massive home is going to be built next door, etc, these are your problems.
-The Listing Agent isn’t going to tell you.
+They may know more about a house or condo than your buyer’s agent, but they are ethically prohibited from telling you something the owner would not wish disclosed.
+If the seller is desperate to sell, if the home is overpriced, if it is in a difficult area, if a massive home is going to be built next door, etc. – these become your problems.
+The listing agent isn’t going to tell you.

 On the other hand, your buyer’s agent represents you and looks out for your best interests.
 They will get you the best possible price and terms.
 Their market knowledge and experience can help them uncover facts about the home that the seller may not want disclosed.
 Having your own buyer’s agent working for you may save you hundreds of thousands of dollars or keep you from getting into a home that you can’t sell when you are ready.